 “If the team doesn’t agree on the big picture, then they certainly won’t agree on a single feature.”
 Richard Banfield, author of “Product Leadership: How Top Product Managers Launch Awesome Products and Build Successful Teams”

-The above quote means that prioritization needs to be done from the highest to the lowest level of product management.
+Following the quote, prioritization needs to be done from the highest to the lowest level of product management.

 Product vision and strategy